WiegandTim/ERT_permafrost_pingos/README.md

 *) Provide different values when plotting different versions of a profile together (e.g., WSl, DipDip, combined WSl-DipDip)

 ## Running pyGIMLi_proc_3D
+- Change `infolder` to the input and workspace directory that includes the dat-files to be processed.
+All dat-files will be targeted, therefore, make sure that the folder only contains dat-files that have a proper BERT/pyGIMLi structure and are already filtered based on resistivity or stack deviation.
+The script does not include data preprocessing and filtering.
+- Based on the infile names, results will be stored in _results folders, error statistics including chi2 and NRMSE (%) in _errors.txt files, and information on the inversion process in _info.log files.
+Visualization is, e.g., possible with the resistivity.vtk file stored in the _results folder.

 ## Citation
 The codes partly built on examples from the pyGIMLi documentation (https://www.pygimli.org, https://github.com/gimli-org/pyGIMLi, access: 30 Oct 2025), T. Herring, 2024 (https://github.com/teddiherring/CPERS, access: 30 Oct 2025) and AI chatbots.